 When enrolled students, for whom documentation under KRS 158.838, including seizure action plans, has been provided to the school, are present during school hours or as participants in school-related activities, a school employee who has been appropriately trained to administer or assist with the self-administration of glucagon, insulin, seizure rescue medications, or medication prescribed to treat seizure disorder symptoms approved by the FDA and administered pursuant to a student’s seizure action plan, shall be present.

+Automated External Defibrillators (AEDs)

+The District shall maintain a portable AED in a public, readily accessible, well-marked location in every middle and high school building and, as funds become available, at school-sanctioned middle and high school athletic practices and competitions.
+A minimum of three (3) employees in the school and all interscholastic athletic coaches shall be trained on the use of a portable AED.2

 Information Needed